ingcloud-fr/cks-labs/cks/INT-OPA_Validation-labels_with_gatekeeper/README.txt

 🧰 Context:
 - Two namespaces are pre-created: `team-blue` and `team-green`.
 - You are free to use any minimal Pod spec to test the behavior (ie `kubectl run`).
-- Gatekeeper must be installed and configured by you using Helm.
+- Gatekeeper must be installed and configured by yourself using Helm.

 ✅ Expected result:
 - A pod without label `env` created in `team-blue` is automatically rejected.